 I didn’t take any more photos of this process as the File Size has stopped updating when you move the Quality slider.
 This means if I kept using Preview for this step I would have to guess what the quality of the image should be, export it, check the new file’s size in the folder, and then keep adjusting and exporting until I was happy with the final image’s file size.
 This process is annoying with a single image and impossible with more.
 That said, in case this is fixed in the future, after I export all the images with the proper file sizes I’d next go to my

 Landing Area directory, select all of the saved images, right-click, choose to rename them, and then navigate the popup so I’d add the text

 compressed_ before each filename.
 After they’re renamed, to differentiate them from the full-sized original images, I’d next move them into my original directory and then upload each one to my matching blog post.
 This process was sometimes annoying and sometimes just a task I used to justify listening to fun music with.
 It never got bad enough that I took the time to find another way…. until this bug in the Preview’s popup showed up which ended up becoming fortunate for me in the end as it lead to this next way which I much prefer and had to share with you.

-Resizing and Compressing All the Images at Once Through ImageMagick®… a.k.a.
+All at Once Through ImageMagick®… a.k.a.
 My New Quicker Way

 I want to start by saying I still use the Preview application on my Mac to go through my images before using ImageMagick®.
 Again I start by putting all of the images I potentially want to use for my post into a named directory, or folder, I created specifically for that blog post.
 I next select all of these images, right-click, open Preview, and go through them while deleting the duplicates and cropping any photo that needs it.
 This is as far as I go within Preview now.
 After I close Preview, forcing it to save all the changes, I next use my new method to resize and compress all of the images at once.